VibeStuff/prism-modules/backend/src/modules/ai-dashboard/README.md

 ---

 You have access to the Prism AI Dashboard API.
-This dashboard displays widgets (stat cards, lists, markdown, charts, raw HTML) and news boxes.
+This dashboard displays widgets (stat cards, lists, markdown, charts, tables, progress bars, countdowns, key-value pairs, images, embeds, and raw HTML) and news boxes.
 You control **all** content — nothing is hardcoded.
 Every visual element is created, updated, or removed by your API calls.
 The dashboard auto-updates in real time via WebSocket when you push changes.

 ### Authentication